department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 <div class="va-introtext">

-If you served on a Blue Water Navy ship within the 12-mile territorial seas, or another Navy or Coast Guard vessel operating in the coastal waterways of Vietnam between January 9, 1962, and May 7, 1975, you likely had contact with Agent Orange, a toxic chemical used to clear trees and plants during the war.
+If you served on a Blue Water Navy ship within the 12-mile territorial seas, or another Navy or Coast Guard vessel operating in the coastal waterways of Vietnam between January 9, 1962, and May 7, 1975, you likely had contact with Agent Orange, an herbicide used to clear trees and plants during the war.
 Find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.

 </div>